justinrosales/pluggbot/README.md

 - [ ] `prefix` command - changes bot prefix command
 - [ ] Integrate Spotify + SoundCloud (currently only supports YouTube)
 - [ ] DEPLOY!

-### Current Bugs

-- Music stops in the middle of the song